Pradumnasaraf/DDRSS/README.md

 **RSS Feed** returns XML data, which is complicated and cannot use directly in apps and programs other than the website, by using `feedparser` -a  Python package, I have converted the retuen data into `JSON` format, which is now easily extractable, and usable in building any kind of Apps and Bot (in our case).

-Every time user calls a command, the bot request data from the API `api.daily.dev/rss/a/*****`  (vary user to user) and extract data like username, Blog/Article links, and title, and convert into `JSON` and return those data accordingly in the proper pre-structured message, depending on the command which the user input
+Every time user calls a command, the bot request data from the API `api.daily.dev/rss/a/*****`  (link vary user to user) and extract data like `username`, `Blog/Article links`, and `title`, and convert into `JSON` and return those data accordingly in the proper pre-structured message, depending on the command which the user input.

 <br/>